HJandu/Horiseon-Code-Refactor/README.md

 ## <ins>Description<ins/>
 Horiseon, a marketing agency, wants a codebase that follows accessibilty standards, so that their site is optimized for search engines.
 Horiseon has hired me to refactor an existing site to make it more accessible.

 During this task, I made sure the website met the accessibility standards.
-You will notice the following changes to the starter code:
+You will find the following on the code:
 * Semantic HTML elements can be found throughout the source code
 * HTML elements follow a logical structure independent of styling and positioning
 * Image and icon elements contain accessible `alt` attributes